-This easy Chicken Cordon Bleu recipe may just be the best chicken breast recipe ever.
-Stuffed with smoked Gouda and prosciutto, then baked and served with a Dijon mustard cream sauce, this baked chicken cordon bleu is about to knock your socks off.
+This prosciutto chicken cordon bleu may just be the best chicken breast recipe ever.
+Stuffed with smoked Gouda and prosciutto, then baked and served with a Dijon mustard cream sauce, this recipe is about to knock your socks off.

 I might even be able to just eat spoonfuls of the creamy Dijon sauce.
 I could not get enough of that stuff.
 The boyfriend and I have been brainstorming different ways of eating it.

 Is the the traditional way of making it?
-No. Traditionally ham and Swiss cheese are used instead of prosciutto and Gouda, but have you ever seen me make anything traditional?
-Like this chicken cordon bleu pasta?
+No. Traditionally ham and Swiss cheese are used instead of prosciutto and Gouda, but we wanted to make a slightly elevated version.

-The prosciutto adds a deliciously sophisticated salty/fatty flavor, while the smoked Gouda is just packed with flavor.
-OMG is this easy chicken cordon bleu absolutely incredible guys.
+The prosciutto adds a deliciously sophisticated salty, meaty flavor, while the smoked Gouda is just packed with flavor.
+OMG is this easy chicken cordon bleu absolutely incredible guys - just like this chicken cordon bleu pasta.

 Jump to: